 Y Cross Ranch is a remarkable, large working low overhead ranch with a rich history in an ideal location.
 The ranch has easy access to the the Front Range, diverse terrain, natural resources, abundant wildlife, scenic attributes, agricultural production and year-round recreation.
 In an area that is well suited to cattle ranching for generations, the Y Cross Ranch is a rare opportunity to own a classic western ranch.

-For the first time, the Y Cross Ranch is being offered for sale in its entirety and includes all real estate, improvements, water rights and mineral rights.
+The Y Cross Ranch is being offered for sale in its entirety and includes all real estate, improvements, water rights and mineral rights.
 Livestock and equipment are available for sale through a separate transaction with Seller.
 Broker cooperation invited.